What are the aims of this leaflet?

 I am planning to have an operation or dental surgery – what should I do?

 There are no reported cases of omalizumab interacting with local or general anaesthetic and so it is thought to be safe.
 However, it is important you inform your doctor or dentist that you are taking omalizumab.
 The drug does not affect wound healing or increase your risk of post-operative infection.

 How will I be monitored during treatment?

-Omalizumab is a very safe medication however, you will be observed in hospital for 2 hours after the injection to ensure you do not develop any signs or symptoms of an allergic reaction.
+Omalizumab is a very safe medication however, you will be observed in hospital for 2 hours after the first injection to ensure you do not develop any signs or symptoms of an allergic reaction and then for half hour after subsequent injections.
 No routine blood tests are required.
 You will be seen by your dermatologist for a review after your 4th treatment, as explained above in the section ‘How is omalizumab given?’

 Does omalizumab affect pregnancy?